Studies = the process by which you assimilate information in an educational institution, resulting in a paper called a diploma or certificate.

 The educational system educates everyone in the same direction.
 But some people manage to break the educational system and create their own rules.
 And here I have the two ideas that I still try to comprehend properly:

 - If there are a few people who have managed to create their own rules, it means that everyone could do that.
 Correct?
 And that makes me think that the system is developed for those people who are lazy, non-creative, and so on.

 - At the same time, perhaps the educational system, by not encouraging (for example) creativity, not everyone has been able to develop a creative side, and those who have not been able to do it, had to continue with the rules of the educational system.

 The diploma is a sort of end game to which we all want to go and work as crazy to get there.

 It’s the most stupid illusion.
 You work like a madman for a cardboard, and by doing this your attention is only on the cardboard, not a set of skills you need to acquire.

-And the use of a diploma as a bait works so well that we are willing to do anything to get it.
+And they use a diploma as bait works so well that we are willing to do anything to get it.
 More than that, we are willing to do anything without thinking for ourselves.

 I’m thinking about my experience in the colleges I’ve been through (and I have not finished).

 After finishing high school, I chose to go through the College of Automation, Computers and Electronics.
 All I wanted to learn was programming, but to do that I had to learn chemistry, physics and other irrelevant information.
 After a semester I made the decision to change the college.
 And I got to Finance and Banks, passing through a similar experience.
 I only did it for two out of three years.